HummyMolecula/Python-Raycast/README.md

 ## Use

-To run game you nedd to install pygame with pip module:
+To run game you need to install pygame with pip module:
 ```
 pip install pygame
 ```